Genital warts (HPV)

 Prevention

-Girls and young women up to the age of 20 are eligible to participate in New Zealand’s HPV immunisation programme for free.
+Children and young people aged from 9 to 26 inclusive are eligible to participate in New Zealand's HPV immunisation programme for free.

-The Gardasil® vaccine is also licensed for women up to the age of 45 years and boys aged 9–15 years.
-Talk to your doctor if you are interested in getting immunised.
-Three doses will cost about $500.00.
+HPV vaccine is also available for purchase for those aged 27 and older.
+Talk to your doctor if you're interested in getting immunised.
+Three doses will cost about $500.

 Making a decision about immunisation